-Bright Way Zen’s spiritual director and teacher is Domyo Burk.
+Bright Way Zen’s Guiding Teacher is Domyo Burk.
 Domyo attends all Bright Way Zen meetings and retreats, leads Dharma discussion, and gives most of our Sunday Dharma talks (although we have guest speakers from time to time).

 You can meet with Domyo one-on-one in Sanzen during most of our meditation sessions, or schedule an appointment to meet with her for a longer practice discussion for up to an hour by emailing her at email@example.com.

 Domyo Burk studied and worked as a wildlife biologist before beginning Zen practice at Dharma Rain Zen Center (DRZC) in 1996.
 She spent five years practicing intensively as a lay person, and then was ordained as a Zen monk in 2001 by Gyokuko Carlson Roshi.
 The first seven years of Domyo’s monastic training were spent in full-time residential practice at DRZC except for a practice period at Tassajara monastery in California and time practicing at Great Vow Zen Monastery in Oregon.

 On October 18th, 2010, Domyo Sensei received Dharma Transmission (authorization to teach in the Soto Zen lineage) from Gyokuko Carlson Roshi.
 Click here to read more about Domyo’s lineage.
 She was a full-time staff member at DRZC from 2000 until the fall of 2011, when she resigned in order to focus her Dharma work on Bright Way Zen.